 About the Department

-The Office of Sustainability is committed to creating a sustainable community by implementing environmental initiatives focused on renewable energy, waste reduction, recycling, air quality improvement, and water conservation.
-The department’s goal is to create a safe and healthy environment for everyone in the community.
+The Office of Sustainability is committed to creating a sustainable community by implementing environmental initiatives focused on renewable energy, materials management, emissions reduction, and air quality improvement.
+The goal is to create a safe and healthy community.

 “To positively impact our community by providing excellent city services, facilitating responsible stewardship of resources, and actively engaging our residents, businesses, and visitors.”

 The Pico Rivera Mission guides the purpose and pillars of the Office of Sustainability to produce motivated leaders that contribute to the improvement of our community and the conservation of its natural environment.
 Balancing objectives, determining opportunities, and implementing solutions frame the path to accomplishing our Sustainability goals.
 As programs and projects advance environmental stewardship, Pico Rivera will be more livable and resilient.

 The Office of Sustainability will implement the City’s Mission through four components: